SadraShameli/TelegramChannelJoinDateExtractor/README.md

   `{%d %b, %Y - %H.%M}.txt`

 > [!IMPORTANT]
-> You will need to create a telegram application and provide your API ID and API Hash inside a .env file.
+> You will need to create a telegram application and provide your API ID and API Hash inside a .env file.<br>
+> This can be done by following the steps as outlined here: [core.telegram.org](https://core.telegram.org/api/obtaining_api_id)

 ---